enzo-project/enzo-dev/doc/manual/source/physics/active_particles.rst

 * SpringelHernquist
 * Skeleton

-The ``Skeleton`` particle is simply an example particle heavily commented so allow a user/developer to develop their own AP.
+The ``Skeleton`` particle is simply an example particle heavily commented to allow a user/developer to develop their own AP.
 All the other particles with the exception of the ``AccretingParticle`` and the ``SmartStar`` particle were ported from the
 Star Object particle implementation described in :ref:`star_particles`.